 Government funding most often comes with government control.
 We pursue freedom to share the good news of salvation in Jesus.
 Government funding is likely to set limits on our expression of biblical truth in our serving context.

 Our primary focus regarding homelessness is “prevention.”
-We will do what we can with what we have.
+We will do what we can with what we’ve got.
 And what we can realistically provide is valuable, but limited.
 It is our hope, our objective, to keep a significant number of struggling individuals and families from “falling off the cliff” into homelessness.
 While this helps address the growing challenge of homelessness in Northern Colorado, SERVE 6.8 does not have the resources necessary to provide housing for the homeless.
+We are not now, nor have we ever been a “homeless shelter.”
+We do not grant permission to anyone to camp on our private property.
+Since we are unable, or should our “guest” be unwilling to receive what help we can provide for other needs, we respect that, and direct them to other qualified agencies.

-And so, we operate “in parallel with respect.”
+And so, regarding other care-giving agencies, we operate “in parallel with respect.”
 That means we respect and value other city, county, and non-profit organizations that desire to lay out plans to address homelessness.
-That includes the widely-advocated “Housing First” initiatives.
 While we are appreciative and supportive of such efforts by others, we find it important to “stay on message” with our own biblical and philosophical approach to need-meeting.

 No. We provide ecclesiastical and ministerial counselling.
 When there are issues that require professional care, we refer out.
 However, we may find at times that we can offer intake assessments from certified professionals who occasionally offer pro-bono legal guidance to a given family.
 Similarly, we may have access to professionals who offer financial, emotional, or spiritual counseling by some who wish to donate their time.